nebari-dev/nebari/docs/source/admin_guide/awss3curl.md

 In some situations, users may wish to upload content to S3 or download content from an S3 bucket.
 For example, when attempting [manual backups of QHub's data](./backup.md).

-Where possible, it is easiest to use AWS's command line tools to do so, but in some situations - for example, to backup the JupyterHub sqlite database - it may be difficult to install AWS' CLI tools due to being in a restricted container environment.
+Where possible, it is easiest to use AWS's command line tools to do so, but in some situations - for example, to backup the JupyterHub SQLite database - it may be difficult to install AWS' CLI tools due to being in a restricted container environment.
 In that situation, it is possible to fall back on AWS' basic REST API and use HTTPS requests directly instead.
 (Ultimately, the AWS CLI is simply a wrapper around those REST APIs.)

-This document describes simple curl commands to interface with S3 directly, specifically in the case of uploading a [backup](./backup.md) of JupyterHub's sqlite database from a restricted pod to S3 (or restoring it from a backup from S3).
+This document describes simple curl commands to interface with S3 directly, specifically in the case of uploading a [backup](./backup.md) of JupyterHub's SQLite database from a restricted pod to S3 (or restoring it from a backup from S3).

 ## Common settings